JnyJny/blynclight/README.rst

 **blynclight** is a Python package that provides python bindings for the `Embrava`_ BlyncLight family of products.
 These bindings have been tested on MacOS and Linux.

 Embrava distributes a Software Development Kit (sdk) for Windows, MacOS and Linux that developers must first `request`_ access to.
-The MacOS and Linux SDKs provide access to BlyncLight devices via a static lirary archive.
+The MacOS and Linux SDKs provide access to BlyncLight devices via a static library archive.
 Developers then link their applications against the static library.
 Unfortunately, Python cannot access static library archives via the the ctypes module.
-Fortunately, it is relatively easy to un package a static library archive into object files and construct a dynamic or shared object.
+Fortunately, it is relatively easy to unpackage a static library archive into object files and construct a dynamic or shared object.
+Provided of course that the archived objects are suitable for linking (compiled as position independent code and the right word length as the target python).

 Hopefully in the near future the URLs or the dynamic libraries can be distributed directly with the repo which will greatly facilitate installation via pip.